 2. Operational efficiency – CITs are just as easy to manage as mutual funds

 3. Easy access to information – Plan sponsors and participants can access daily information about a strategy’s pricing and performance.
 Some CITs now have ticker symbols available

 In deciding whether a CIT is right for a plan, plan sponsors and their advisors should evaluate the best investment strategy for the plan first.
 Once that has been accomplished, they can select the best available vehicle based on the size of the plan, the eligibility of the plan and the fees associated with the vehicle.

 So, are CITs right for your plan?
 Ask yourself the following:

-- Do we have a qualified retirement plan subject to ERISA regulations?
+- Is it a qualified retirement plan subject to ERISA regulations?

-- Does our recordkeeper offer CITs on the platform?
+- Are CITs offered on the recordkeeper’s platform?

-- Is there room for cost improvements in our existing investment vehicles?
+- Is there room for cost improvements in the existing investment vehicle?

-- Could custom vehicles be right for our plan?
+- Could custom vehicles be right for the plan?